thunderbird/webext-docs/how-to/contacts.rst

 Working with vCard Contacts
 ===========================

-Before Thunderbird 102, contacts in Thunderbird's address books only supported a `fixed set of properties <https://searchfox.org/comm-central/rev/97fafb8294c5f9c9c65d33888a03f89a10b0b19e/mailnews/addrbook/modules/VCardUtils.jsm#310-349>`__.
+Before the release of Thunderbird 102, contacts in Thunderbird's address books only supported a `fixed set of properties <https://searchfox.org/comm-central/rev/97fafb8294c5f9c9c65d33888a03f89a10b0b19e/mailnews/addrbook/modules/VCardUtils.jsm#310-349>`__.
 All these properties where accessible through :ref:`contacts.ContactProperties`, extensions could store additional custom properties.

 Since Thunderbird 102, contact details are stored as vCards and the former fixed properties are now referred to as legacy properties.
 Those legacy properties are mapped for read/write access to the best matching vCard property and are still accessible through :ref:`contacts.ContactProperties`.